Last year I visited Northern Corinthia. I have been to some of these places before, while for others, it was only my first time.

 I think autumn is the best time to visit, since the infinite colours in nature around you are like a symphonic orchestra for your eyes!
 The combination of significantly smaller crowds and milder climate, makes it an ideal short photo trip, if your base is Athens.

 In Ano Trikala I photographed at night this big abandoned building (which served as a model for my ongoing personal project “Luminous Wisdom”).

-On the road again, we left Trikala behind us and headed to 1500m to visit seasonal Dasiou Lake, one of the higher altitude situated lakes of the country, which, due to the season, looked more like a big marsh, rather than a lake.
+On the road again, we left Trikala behind us and headed to 1500m to visit seasonal Lake Dasiou, situated at one of the highest altitudes in the country, which, due to the season, looked more like a big marsh, rather than a lake.
 Beautiful and peaceful landscape though, ideal for hiking and mountain biking.

-After Lake Dasiou we continued to the small village of Lower Tarsus (Kato Tarsos), just a little far away from which sits the Virgin of the Rocks, between the rocks (obviously) known as “Meteora of Corinthia” (a reference, of course, to the famous Meteora).
+After Lake Dasiou we continued to the small village of Lower Tarsus (Kato Tarsos), just a little far away from which the Virgin of the Rocks is situated, between the rocks (obviously) known as “Meteora of Corinthia” (a reference, of course, to the famous Meteora).

 The morning fog helped me take some otherworldly beautiful images.

 In the last part of our trip, we passed through inaccessible, dreamlike unpaved roads drowned in trees; alive or dead.
-(It is time of logging, and everywhere we looked, there were machinery and fallen tree trunks).
+(It was logging time, so everywhere we looked, there was machinery and fallen tree trunks).